shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

    @property (nonatomic, readwrite) BOOL shouldAllowVideoDemand;
   ```

+  > [!NOTE]
-  Note: As per new enhancements, the
-  `RendererId` is set from the Console instead of it passing from the
-  SDK.
-Hence, the deprecated message to use `shouldAllowNativeDemand`
-  property is shown in the code block.
+  > As per new enhancements, the `RendererId` is set from the Console instead of it passing from the SDK.
+Hence, the deprecated message to use `shouldAllowNativeDemand`property is shown in the code block.

 - By default these values are set to NO, in which case
   your `ANBannerAdView` will deliver only traditional HTML banner